-NOTIFICATION OF RIGHTS REGARDING USE OF PUBLIC BENEFITS OR INSURANCE
+NOTIFICATION OF RIGHTS REGARDING

+USE OF PUBLIC BENEFITS OR INSURANCE

 This notice is provided to you as parents, legal guardians, surrogate parents or court appointed educational rights holder, because your child is or may be receiving special education services under the IDEA.
 The IDEA requires school districts to provide prior written notice of your rights and protections when it seeks to use your child's public benefits (i.e., Medi-Cal) or insurance to pay for special education and related services.
-This notice will be given to you before the school district seeks to use your child's public benefits or insurance for the first time, and annually thereafter.
+This notice will be given to you before the school district seeks to use your child's public benefits (i.e., and annually thereafter.